sgoings/job-descriptions/Deis-SDET.md

 machine.

 2. A contributor who jumps into action when you hear "it works on my machine."
-You also go the extra mile to implement a solution such that no human ever experiences that same situation again.
+You go the extra mile to implement a solution such that no human ever experiences that same situation again.

 2. A master of sandbox testing.
 You strive to create disposable environments